 Be sure to look for the seal of the American Society of Plastic Surgeons when you choose a surgeon to consult with.
 Only surgeons who are certified by the American Board of Plastic Surgery, like Dr. Slack, are permitted to display this seal.
 It represents years of training and continuing improvement of skills and knowledge.
 It may come as a surprise, but not all doctors who perform cosmetic surgery have this certification and the training it signifies.

 In the end, the decision to have breast enhancement surgery is a personal choice.
 Be sure you have accurate and detailed information so the choice you make is the right one for you.

-If you are wondering whether breast enhancement surgery could benefit you, schedule a no-cost consultation with Dr. Slack.
+If you are wondering whether breast enhancement surgery could benefit you, schedule a consultation with Dr. Slack.